 In addition to his Naismith National Coach of the Year honors in 1996, Calipari was a Naismith Coach of the Year finalist in 1994 and 1995.
 He was the USBWA District I Coach of the Year in 1993.

 Calipari left UMass in June of 1996 to become executive vice president of basketball operations and head coach of the New Jersey Nets.
 He led the Nets to a second-place finish in the NBA’s Atlantic Division and the playoffs in 1998, ending a five-year postseason drought for the franchise.
 The Nets’ 17-game turnaround from the previous year was the best that season in the NBA.

-He became a member of the Philadelphia 76ers coaching staff in 1999, rejoining Philadelphia coach Larry Brown, for whom Calipari was an assistant at Kansas.
+He became a member of the Philadelphia 76ers coaching staff in 1999, rejoining head coach Larry Brown, for whom Calipari was an assistant at Kansas.

-The 53-year-old lettered two years at North Carolina-Wilmington before transferring to Clarion State.
+The 56-year-old lettered two years at North Carolina-Wilmington before transferring to Clarion State.
 He played point guard at Clarion during the 1981 and 1982 seasons, leading the team in assists and free-throw percentage.
-The Eagles were ranked in the Division II Top 20 both years and participated in the 1981 NCAA Division II Tournament.
+The Eagles were ranked in the Division II top 20 both years and participated in the 1981 NCAA Division II Tournament.

 Head Coaching Record

 *-season includes games later vacated due to NCAA sanctions; actual on-court records were 35-2 in 1995-96 and 38-2 in 2007-08.
 NCAA Tournament appearances were also vacated in 1996 and 2008.
 Actual on-court won-lost record overall is 635-178 for a .781 winning percentage.